Fraasi/PDTapp/README.md

 ## PDTapp personal desktop app 1.0.0

 PDTapp is a 'little' *sideventure*<sup>tm</sup> to learn & build a little personal desktop app with electron.
 I have no idea what the end product will be like.
-I'm making this shit up as I go along.
+I'm making this shit up as I go along & modifying/changing things as I see fit.

 ### dependencies so far
 * react